-This field allows you to use the keyboard or PS/2 mouse to poweron the system.
+This field allows you to use the PS/2 keyboard or PS/2 mouse to power-on the system.

 Button only Default setting.
 Uses the power button to power on the system.
-Password When this option is selected, set the password you would like to use to power-on the system in the Hot Key "KB Power On Password" field.
-When this option is selected, select the function key you would like to use to power-on the system in the "Hot Key Power On" field.
-Mouse Move When this option is selected, move the mouse to power-on the system.
-Mouse Click When this option is selected, click the mouse button to power-on the system.
-Any Key Keyboard 98 Press any key to power-on the system.
-When this option is selected, press the "wake up" key of the Windows® 98 compatible keyboard to power-on the system.
+Password When this option is selected, set the password you would like to use to power-on the system in the "KB Power On Password" field.
+Hot Key When this option is selected, select the function key you would like to use to power-on the system in the "Hot Key Power On" field.
+Mouse Left When this option is selected, double-click the left button of the mouse to power-on the system.
+Mouse Right When this option is selected, double-click the right 9 button of the mouse to power-on the system.
+Any Key Press any key to power-on the system. , , When this option is selected, press the "wake up" , key of the Windows® 98 compatible keyboard to power-on the system.